Best German City Names: 200+ Historic & Imaginary Ideas

 Rüdesheim

-The Rheingau's wine capital, where steep Riesling vineyards cascade to the river and the Drosselgasse lane celebrates vintner traditions
+The Rheingau's wine capital, where steep Riesling vineyards reach the river and the Drosselgasse keeps vintner traditions visible

 Andernach